Plants from the Asclepias plant genus tend to be either half hardy or hardy perennials.

-If you plan to start the growing of milkweed and other Asclepias genus plants indoors, then first you should imbibe the seeds in the fridge for three weeks in soil, then sow them into peat pots.
+If you plan to start the growing of milkweed and other Asclepias genus plants indoors, then you first should imbibe the seeds in the fridge for three weeks in soil, then sow them into peat pots.

-Milkweed is very easy to look after, pinch back the heads when about 12 cm high, this will tell auxin hormones to make more heads (instead of having a single flower).
+Milkweed is very easy to look after, pinch back the heads when about 12 cm (5 inches) high.
+This will enable auxin hormones to make more heads (instead of having a single flower).

 If you require more Asclepias plants, then you should (very) carefully take root cuttings in the spring.